Kasiviswanathan Muthukumarappan, Distinguished Professor/Graduate Coordinator

 The Agricultural and Biosystems Engineering Department is housed in the Agricultural Engineering Building.
-The entire building is dedicated to undergraduate and graduate instruction, research, and outreach projects that support the engineering needs of production agriculture, natural resource conservation, and value-added processing of the food and fiber produced in the region.
+The entire building is dedicated to undergraduate and graduate instruction, research, and outreach projects that support the engineering needs of production agriculture, natural resource conservation, and value-added processing of the food and fiber produced in the region and nationally.
 Additional research and outreach projects take place at multiple field locations in the region.
 There are almost 17,000 square feet of space dedicated to industry-sponsored student design projects and cutting edge research, including a full fabrication shop and a computer lab to support these efforts.
 The department is also home to the South Dakota Water Resources Institute (SDWRI), dedicated to the proper stewardship of the state’s water resources.

 Student Engagement and Support Opportunities

 Many students participate in activities such as internships and research projects.
 Other ABE opportunities are available via our student branch of the American Society of Agricultural and Biological Engineers (ASABE).
 In addition, engineering opportunities are available via organizations such as Society of Women Engineers, Engineers Without Borders, and others.
 The most outstanding students are honored by induction into the ABE honorary society of Alpha Epsilon, Agricultural honorary society of Gamma Sigma Delta and engineering honor societies such as Tau Beta Pi.